decentralized-identity/presentation-exchange/spec/spec.md

-[[ref:Presentation Definitions]] ****MAY**** include [[ref:Submission Requirements]] which define what combinations of inputs a [[def:Holder]] must submit to comply with the requirements of a [[ref:Verifier]].
+[[ref:Presentation Definitions]] ****MAY**** include [[ref:Submission Requirements]] which define what combinations of inputs a [[ref:Holder]] must submit to comply with the requirements of a [[ref:Verifier]].

-[[ref:Submission Requirements]] introduce a set of rule types and mapping instructions a [[def:Conformant Consumer]] can ingest to present requirement optionality to the user, and subsequently submit inputs in a way that maps back to the rules the [[ref:Verifier]] has asserted.
+[[ref:Submission Requirements]] introduce a set of rule types and mapping instructions a [[ref:Conformant Consumer]] can ingest to present requirement optionality to the user, and subsequently submit inputs in a way that maps back to the rules the [[ref:Verifier]] has asserted.